[the magnetic myths of caged consumerism]

 yet still trapped

 Trapped by the vast magnetic field of these ‘fashion myths’, stitched together by norms taught and passed down to us through language.
-The narrative of our lives seemingly spelt out for us, instead of being left to us.
-Which, ultimately, keeps us at bay from a more embodied experience.
-Garments physically so close to us, yet mentally so far removed from us.
-So, it seemed about time to re-curate the TIME [memory], SPACE [movement] and LANGUAGE of fashion to get back in touch with a more embodied fashion experience.
+The narrative of our lives is seemingly spelt out for us.
+Which, ultimately, deprives us of a more embodied experience.
+Garments which are physically so close, yet mentally so far removed.
+And so, it seems about time to re-curate the TIME [memory], SPACE [movement] and LANGUAGE of fashion to get back in touch with a more embodied fashion experience.